-There is federal law that applies to your business if operating a truck or bus in interstate or international commerce.
+A federal law applies to your business if operating a truck or bus in interstate or international commerce.
 The Unified Carrier Registration (UCR) Program requires individuals and companies that operate commercial motor vehicles in interstate or international commerce to register their business and pay an annual fee based on the size of their fleet.
 This law includes private carriers.
-It also includes Freight Forwarders, Brokers and Leasing Companies that make arrangements for the transportation of cargo and goods in interstate or international commerce.
+It also includes freight forwarders, brokers and leasing companies that plan for the transportation of cargo and goods in interstate or international commerce.